A vibrant country

 Bus driver, Kampong Cham – Cambogia | ©2019, Gabriele Orlini

 To this day, 8 September, there is nothing in this country that has been able to alter the constant serenity and harmony of that feeling of those who bear the marks of the journey.
-And that makes him feel at home even in the cubicle of a hostel and on the rickety seat of a bus.
+And that makes it feel at home even in the cubicle of a hostel and on the rickety seat of a bus.

 This sentiment of mine is not the result of that typical Exterophile attitude that, as an Italian, is part of my DNA.
 This career has allowed me to travel a good chunk of the world and always do it the same way: from the inside.
-So much from the inside that when I flip through a Lonely Planet of a country I have already travelled through, I wonder if we are talking about the same place.
+So much from the inside that when I happen to flip through a Lonely Planet of a country I have already traveled through, I wonder if we are talking about the same place.

 Text: Gabriele Orlini